 - Use a damp rag.
 Wipe your face or put it around your neck.

 - Avoid getting sunburn.
-Use sunscreen and wear a hat if working outside.
+Use sunscreen and wear a hat if working in the heat or the cold outside.

 - Be alert to signs of heat-related illness.
 Know what to look for and check on other workers that might be at high risk.

 - Avoid direct sun.
 Find shade or block out the sun if possible.